-To disconnect the instrument simply unplug the USB-C or serial cable, or click the Disconnect button.
+To disconnect the instrument simply unplug the serial cable, or click the Disconnect button.

-2.4 Getting started with a Serial Terminal
+2.3 Getting started with a Serial Terminal

-While a Sailfish provides a user-friendly means of interacting with the instrument in a benchtop environment, communication with a deployed instrument must be conducted via serial connection through the MCBH connector.
+While Sailfish provides a user-friendly means of interacting with the instrument in a benchtop environment, communication with a deployed instrument must be conducted via serial connection through the MCBH connector.
 This connection type provides a command-line means of configuring the instrument and streaming live measurements.